 After graduating from the Paris Conservatoire in 2006, Mathieu Geffré has

-danced across Europe for the past 13 years.
+danced across Europe.
 As a member of companies such

 as Dansgroep Amsterdam, Noord Nederlandse Dans, and National Dance